anderssv/the-example/doc/test-setup.md

 the elements that make tests easy to set up are also techniques that make tests easier to maintain.

 Test data set up has to be:
-- Fast to use.
-Writing new tests should be fast and let you focus on the features you need.
+- Intuitive to use.
+You shouldn't need to think a lot about the set up.
+The feature should be the hard part.
 - Resilient to unrelated changes.
 When the system changes, tests that do not test relevant features should not be affected.
 If all tests set up data independently, all tests will have to be updated when the domain changes.

 The most important techniques I use are: